-Operating revenues were significantly impacted by decreases in student tuition and fees attributable to declined enrollment of \$302,000, and from decreases in state grants of \$361,000.
-However, those decreases were completely offset by increases in federal grants of \$579,000, and private grants of \$145,000, as well as other miscellaneous revenues.
-The federal grant increase was primarily the use of the Bridging the Gap grant, scheduled to end in 2017.
+While student tuition and fees remained stable, operating revenues were impacted by decreases in federal and private grants of \$346K and \$201K respectively.
+Those decreases were partially offset by increases in state grants of \$282K, and Sales and Services of Educational Activity of \$148K.
+The federal grant decrease was primarily the use of the Bridging the Gap grant that ended in 2017.